sabagh1994/PGVAE/README.md

    Navigate to `notebooks` folder and run the jupyter notebook `ds_generator.ipynb`.
 This will create,

     1. Train sets for semi-synthetic GB1 and PhoQ, AAV, PINN and GMM benchamrk tasks, at varying imbalance ratios and separation levels.
+       Train sets will be stored at a separate folder for each benchmark task in `sample_trainset` directory.
     2. Oracles used for protein benchmark tasks.
-   Oracles will be stored in `oracles` directory, and train sets will be stored at a separate folder for each benchmark task in `sample_trainset` directory.
+Oracles will be stored in `oracles` directory including `oracles/protein_aav`, `oracles/protein_gb_synth`, and `oracles/protein_phoq_synth`

-   Note that GMM and PINN won't have any oracles stored.
-GMM oracle can be constructed with its parameter specification which is stored within each instance of train set, e.g., `sample_trainset/gmm/ds0.npz`.
-PINN oracle is generated from `datasets/pinn_poisson.npz` when its instance is created in `scripts/run_mbo.py` script.
+   **Note 1:** GMM and PINN won't have any oracles stored.
+GMM oracle can be constructed with its parameter specification, which is stored within each instance of train set, e.g., `sample_trainset/gmm/ds0.npz`.
+PINN oracle is generated from `datasets/pinn_poisson.npz` when its instance is created in `scripts/run_mbo.py`. \
+   **Note 2:** For semi-synthetic GB1 and PhoQ datasets, train sets and oracles are generated with appended length of three corresponding to the lowest separation.
+For higher separation, set the variable `ext_len` to higher integer values (default 3) in `notebooks/ds_generator.ipynb`.

     </details>